 She went on to become a Design Engineer at Western Concrete Structures, Inc. in California, where she was the first female engineer at the time to work with pre-stress concrete for bridges, an innovative material that changed the course of the industry.
 Sandy went on to excel in Real Estate Sales and Development at Century 21 from 1985-1987 and utilized her interdisciplinary experience as Business Manager for MJJ Associates from 1989-2000, a business she co-founded.
 Mrs. Rad’s enthusiasm for the intersection of business and innovate development fueled her passion as a Business Manager for Jackson Development, a Principal for Amber Consulting LLC, and Principal for Real Builders since 2001.
 Sandy continues to be a force in the real estate industry as an Asset Manager for the recent Home 2 Suites in Long Island City.

 Daniel Rad founded the General Contracting company Real Builders is 2012, followed by the development company Radson Development is 2013.
-As principal for both companies, he oversees the design, development and construction of affordable, market, educational and hotel projects.
+As principal for both companies, he oversees the design, development and construction of affordable and market rate housing, retail, institutional and hotel projects.
 Over the last decade, Daniel has managed the construction of 635 affordable residential units throughout the boroughs.

 Prior to founding Real Builders and Radson Development, Daniel has served as Owner’s representative for approximately 700 affordable residential units.
 In addition to affordable housing development, Daniel has overseen the development and construction of two market rate projects, a mixed-use building at 4469 Broadway in Manhattan, with 87 residential units, a childcare center and ground floor retail and a Hilton’s Home 2 Suites in Long Island City, which consists of 115 suites.
 Daniel has a Bachelor of Science degree from Queens College in Computer Engineering and Philosophy, with a minor in Biology and has earned numerous certifications from the United States Occupational Safety and Health Administration and New York City Department of Buildings.